nuta/hypervisor-in-1000-lines/website/en/07-hello-from-guest.md

 }
 ```

+In addition to general-purpose registers, `host_sp` is also added to the `VCpu` struct.
+As the name suggests, `host_sp` is the stack pointer for the hypervisor's trap handler stack.

+When a VM-exit occurs, the stack pointer is still the guest's one, so we need to switch the stack before entering the Rust code.

+Allocate the hypervisor's stack in the `VCpu::new` function:

 ```rust [src/vcpu.rs] {8-9,15}
     pub fn new(table: &GuestPageTable, guest_entry: u64) -> Self {
         let mut hstatus: u64 = 0;